 How does rais generate a return for our customers?
 Typically it boils down to time-savings and improved marketing campaign execution that generates incremental revenue.

-Many argue that a disproportionate amount of time, effort and money is spent on acquiring customers and not looking after them.
-Time is the biggest enemy here, which is why rais has been useful to our customers in the way it automatically enables them to, in turn, talk to their existing customers in a more relevant way.
+Many argue that a disproportionate amount of time, effort and money is spent on acquiring customers versus looking after them.
+Time is the biggest enemy here, which is why rais has been useful to our customers in the way it automatically enables them to talk to their existing customers in a more relevant way.
 This gets more repeat orders.

 So we decided to look at how our customers' repeat rates have gone up since we’ve started working with them.